curtiside/oelo_lights_ha/DEVELOPER.md

 **Important:** You must update `CONTROLLER_IP` in `.env.test` to match your Oelo controller's IP address.
 The default value (`10.16.52.41`) is an example and will not work unless it matches your controller.

-Tests will automatically create a long-lived access token from these credentials.
+**Token Creation:** Tests will automatically create a long-lived access token from `HA_USERNAME` and `HA_PASSWORD` via WebSocket API.
+This happens automatically when tests need API access - you don't need to manually create a token if you provide username/password credentials.

 **Option B: Manual Token Creation**